 3. To protect your health

 Because chemical substances can affect many organs in the body, using over a long period of time or in increasing quantities leads to a gradual breakdown of virtually every organ and system in the body and results in serious, often fatal, health consequences.
-It is important to note that studies indicate that women tend to develop substance-related health problems after consuming smaller quantities over shorter periods of time than men.
+Women develop substance-related health problems after consuming smaller quantities over shorter periods of time than men.

 4. To protect your unborn children

-The harmful effects of prenatal drug and alcohol use on the physical, mental, and emotional development of children are devastating.
+The harmful effects of prenatal drug and alcohol use are devastating to the physical, mental, and emotional development of children.

 - Alcohol use by pregnant women has been cited as the number one preventable cause of retardation in children.
 According to the CDC, between 1,300 - 8,000 babies are born in the U.S. with fetal alcohol syndrome, which causes a cluster of physical and mental birth defects.
 Often these children need medical care all their lives.